Ben Howe (speedway rider)

-Ben Howe (born 6 December 1974) is a former speedway rider from England.
+Benjamin George Howe (born 6 December 1974) is a former motorcycle speedway rider from England.
+He earned eight international caps for the England national speedway team.

 Speedway career

 Howe reached the final of the British Speedway Championship on three occasions in 1994, 1995 and 1996.
+He was also the British Under 21 Champion and a World Under 21 finalist.

 He rode in the top tier of British Speedway from 1991 to 2003, riding for various clubs.
-He was also the British Under 21 Champion and a World Under 21 finalist.
+He started his career with Ipswich Witches during the 1991 British League season and spent seven years with the club and peaking with a 7.42 average in 1996.
+He sustained injuries in a track crash in October 1996.

+Howe also rode grasstrack and won the South East Championship in 1993.